Community Health: 262-636-9431

 City of Racine Public Health Department

-The City of Racine Public Health Department Laboratory is involved in several public access and education initiatives, primarily associated with coastal recreational areas.
-Water safety is important for anyone who lives in or visits Racine County and uses one of the beautiful Lake Michigan beaches or inland bodies of water.
+The City of Racine Public Health Department Laboratory Division is involved in many public access and education initiatives, primarily associated with coastal recreational areas.
+Water safety is important for anyone who lives in or visits Racine County and uses one of our beautiful Lake Michigan beaches or inland bodies of water.

-Below is a presentation on how to be safe when swimming or playing near water, including information about rip currents, drowning prevention, and features found in and along Lake Michigan.
+Below is information on how to be safe when swimming or playing near water, including rip currents, drowning prevention, and features found in and along Lake Michigan.

 Water Safety in Racine County